eflatt18/column-resize/README.md

-prototype for column resizing and dragging
+React prototype for column resizing and dragging